armanmaurya/Notes/Science/Maths/Matrices/Rank Of A Matrix.md

+---
+tags:
+  - Maths
+---
-Let A be any $m\times n$ matrix.
+Let A be any $m\times n$ [Matrix](Matrices.md).
 It has square sub-matrices of different orders.
 The determinants of these square sub-matrices are called minors of A.

 A matrix **A** is said to be of rank $r$ if
 1. It has at least one non-zero minor of order $r$.